optimisms/260startup/README.md

 - **Application elements** - The queue page has certain elements highlighted with color and shadow, and an alert at the top representing web socket information.
 The New Form page has a well-formatted form with multiple input types and buttons.
 The History page shows a table with shading for contrast.
 And the homepage/login page contains a login screen with many Bootstrap components.
 - **Application text content** - Fonts are consistent, text is relatively uniform, with the exception of color/size changes to highlight important information such as headings or the relevant numbers on the queue page.
 - **Application images** - The image on the main/login page has padding and a colored background, as well as a box shadow and border radius.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- **login** - When you press the login button it saves your username and takes you to the history page, displaying your username.
+- **database** - The user's history is displayed on the history page.
+Currenlty this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - I used the setInterval function to periodically generate an alert about moving up in the queue.
+It also periodocially updates the length of the queue and the estimated wait time.
+This will be replaced with WebSocket messages later.
+- **application logic** - On the page to submit a new form, clicking "Add Another Pet" creates a new section on the form.
+Submitting the form updates The highlight and ranking number change based up the user's selections.